Correcting errors in a self-assessed tax return

 Note: negative values are only permitted on VAT returns.
 In other words, when you make corrections to other taxes than VAT, you are not allowed to have the tax amount decrease so much that it turns into a negative value.
 The correction rules let you spread out the decrease over a number of tax periods coming after the one when you detected the error.
 If there is not enough tax payable during the first period, you can continue adjusting the figures for the next period and period after that until the error has been put right.

 The calendar year as the tax period

-In May 2018, the taxpayer detects a slight error pertaining to November 2017.
+In May 2019, the taxpayer detects a mistake in the return submitted for the November 2018 period.
 Too much VAT at the 24-percent rate was reported, the excessive amount being €200.
-There is no need to prepare a correction specifically for November 2017; rather, you can make the necessary correction by the general due date in June 2018 when filing your tax return.
+There is no need to prepare a correction specifically for November 2018.
+The taxpayer can make the correction by adjusting the values of the VAT return to be submitted by the general due date of June 2019.